fhiso/tsc-governance/board/by-laws-board.md

 the criteria to be "in good standing."

-The Board of Directors may establish a waiting period of not more than sixty (60) days from the receipt of a new member's completed application before a new Individual Member or Organisational Member Representative becomes eligible to exercise voting privileges in Board Elections, for changes to the Bylaws or Articles of Incorporation, and other administrative matters as specified by the bylaws, the Chair, the Board, or the FHISO Manual.
-At the expiration of the waiting period (if any) and thereafter, Individual Members and Organisational Member Representatives shall be eligible to exercise their voting privileges if they are determined to be "in good standing."
+The Board of Directors may establish a waiting period of not more than 60 days from the receipt of a new member's completed application before a new Individual Member or Organisational Member Representative becomes eligible to vote.
+An Individual Member or Organisational Member Representative who is eligible to vote is referred to as a Voting Member.

 ### 5.2 Associate Participation

-An "Associate" is neither an Individual Member nor an Organisational Member Representative of FHISO.
-An Associate is any natural person who has an expressed interest in technology standards for genealogy and family history and has agreed to the Code of Conduct.
-Associates may individually be invited to join, subscribe to, comment on or participate in specific forums, wikis, working groups, and circulars or project teams sponsored or managed by FHISO.
-Irrespective of the administrative titles or description assigned in the conduct of such forums, wikis, working groups, circulars or project teams, Associates are not members of FHISO and are not entitled to vote, nor may they participate in consensus-building or member-only activities.
+An Associate is any natural person who has an expressed interest in technology standards for genealogy and family history and has agreed to the Code of Conduct, but who is neither an Individual Member nor an Organisational Member Representative of FHISO.
+Associates may be invited to participate in activities managed by FHISO.

 ### 5.3 Founding Members